AARoohy/wizard-of-legends-2-UE/README.md

 # Wizard of Legends 2: Top-Down Unreal Game

 Welcome to the Wizard of Legends 2 repository!
-This project is part of my assignment for Deadmage Studio.
+This project is an assignment for Deadmage Studio.
 It is a top-down game developed using Unreal Engine, inspired by the original Wizard of Legends.

 ## Table of Contents